frozen599/frozen599/README.md

 - 👋 Hi, I’m @gopher5889
-- 👀 I’m interested in ...Blockchain
+- 👀 I specialize in backend development
-- 🌱 I’m currently learning ...Go, Rust, .NET
+- 🌱 I’m currently learning Go, Elixir
-- 💞️ I’m looking to collaborate on ... developing distributed, high throughput systems
+- 💞️ I’m looking to collaborate on developing distributed, high throughput systems

 <!---
 gopher5889/gopher5889 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.